danBhentschel/techio-practical-linq/markdowns/04_MethodsExtractAValue/03_or_default.md

 The previous two lessons had a note explaining that the `First()`, `Last()`, etc. methods would throw an exception if they couldn't return an element.
 The methods shown here don't throw an exception.
 They instead return a default value.

 What value do they return?
 That depends on the type (`T`) of the `IEnumerable<T>` sequence.
-If `T` is a class type, then the default value is always `null`.
-If it is a struct, then the default is an instance of that struct with all its elements set to their default values.
+If `T` is a reference type (a class), then the default value is always `null`.
+If it is a struct, then the default value is an instance of that struct with all its elements set to their default values.

 For all other data types, there is a [table of default values available on MSDN](https://msdn.microsoft.com/en-us/library/83fhsxwc.aspx).

 ### FirstOrDefault() method
-What do you think that this call to `FirstOrDefault()` would return?
+What do you think this call to `FirstOrDefault()` would return?

 ```csharp
 List<double> doubles = new List<double> { 2.0, 2.1, 2.2, 2.3 };